-Heavy use of Bluetooth may drain your device’s battery.
+The heavy use of Bluetooth may drain your device’s battery.

 When you combine a Wi-Fi router and a mobile broadband adaptor, you will get a pocket-sized mobile hotspot.

-The features of these devices get better; Wi-Fi range can extend up to 30 feet, battery life lasts till 12 hours, and it can connect to about ten devices at a time.
+The features of these devices get better; the Wi-Fi range can extend up to 30 feet, battery life lasts till 12 hours, and it can connect to about ten devices at a time.
 It comes with a micro USB slot that goes up to 32GB.

 If you travel a lot always keep an AC adaptor and USB charging cord handy.